Arrest made in fire at planned Wyoming abortion clinic - Local News 8

 A witness told police they heard glass breaking and saw a person leaving the area carrying a gas can and a black bag.
 Security video released by police showed a woman in a hooded shirt and mask carrying what appeared to be a red fuel can through a room of the building just before the fire.

-No one was injured in the blaze, which left the planned Wellspring Health Access clinic with broken windows and smoke damage.
+No one was injured in the blaze, which left the house with broken windows and smoke damage.

-“Now that a suspect has been arrested, we can continue our singular focus on providing quality reproductive health care to the Casper community in a safe, compassionate environment,” Wellspring President Julie Burkhart said in a statement.

 The clinic had been scheduled to open last summer as the only facility of its kind in the state, offering women’s health care, family planning and gender-affirming health care in addition to abortion services.
 But the fire delayed those plans.